MarlinFirmware/Marlin/Documentation/MeshBedLeveling.md

 `MESH_NUM_X_POINTS`<br/>
 `MESH_NUM_Y_POINTS`<br/>

 The following will set the Z-endstop height during probing.
-When initiating a bed leveling probing a homing will take place and the Z-endstop will be set to this height so lowering through the endstop can take place and the bed should be within this distance.
+When initiating a bed leveling probing, a homing will take place and the Z-endstop will be set to this height so lowering through the endstop can take place and the bed should be within this distance.
 Default is 4mm

 `MESH_HOME_SEARCH_Z`